vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

     * Once the commands on control plane node have successfully completed, power off the vm and delete it from VCD UI

 * NFS based Persistent Volumes are not supported for TKG clusters.
-Instead, use VCD CSI for Dynamic Persistent Volumes.
+Please use CSI for VCD to work with static and dynamic persistent volumes for K8s applications.

 * Cluster sharing is not supported for TKG clusters.